radharadha777/paney/.github/docker/README.md

-# Reviactyl - Docker Image
+# Thema Change - Docker Image
 This is a ready to use docker image for the panel.

 ## Requirements